See answer

 • Headaches

-This is not a complete list.
+This isn’t a complete list.
 If you are concerned about new or worsening symptoms, always talk with your doctor.

 Lowering Your Risk of Leukemia